Opened 10 years ago

 I tried it again (without tracing), and the KVM killed the network the first time.

-comment:23 Changed 10 years ago by David Azarewicz
+comment:23 by David Azarewicz, 10 years ago

 I am having trouble figuring out what is causing the problem and how the USB is interfering with the NIC.
 Perhaps a mixed trace of both the USB and NIC at the same time may show some interaction.
 When you get a chance, please try to capture the following trace (I used wrapping because the USB generates so much trace information and I want to see the end):